 The Saskatchewan Music Festival Association (SMFA) is one of the province’s oldest organizations and has profoundly influenced all music in Saskatchewan.
 We have an enviable system that exists in this country, thanks to Governor General Earl Grey.
 In addition to football, he had the arts on his mind.
 Following a concert which was part of the inauguration ceremonies of Alberta, he proposed that a Canada-wide festival should be established for drama and music.
 Later, he sent letters to the Lieutenant-Governors of each province and asked for their support.
 Alberta and Saskatchewan were the only two provinces to respond.
 Because competitive music festivals have enjoyed such a long history in Saskatchewan, we tend to think that knowledge of the benefits of this system is widespread.
 Certainly the descendants of the first festival supporters know why they invest thousands of hours preparing for their annual local festivals.

-The mandate of the SMFA has continued for 110 years, and for many children, music festival is their introduction to music and the performing arts.
+The mandate of the SMFA has continued for over 110 years, and for many children, music festival is their introduction to music and the performing arts.
 Music training exposes children to the incomparable.
 Music not only provides enjoyment, but also a means of self-expression.
 Studying music is an interesting way to learn the value of practice discipline, and in the case of a band, orchestra or choir, the elements of collaboration.
 In the festival scenario, the competitive aspect allows students to set and attain goals, to learn stage deportment, to listen, to win or lose graciously and to become good audience members.